manuel-serrano/hop-tutorials/README.md

  simple Web applications.
   1. [rss](https://github.com/manuel-serrano/hop-tutorials/tree/master/rss/)
  the implementation of an RSS agregator.
-This tutorial shows how to design "realistic" web site using a mainstream web development framework.
+This tutorial shows how to design a "realistic" web site using a mainstream web development framework.
 It shows how to combine various web resources.